 1111 | f | unknown / invalid.
 Must end with "0" |

-UUID version 1 is generated based on the current timestamp and node (usually the MAC address).
+UUIDv1 is generated based on the current timestamp and node (usually the MAC address).
 It's suitable for scenarios where time-based ordering is important, such as in distributed systems.
+Per the RFC, UUIDv7 improves on UUIDv1 and UUIDv6 and should be used over those if possible.
+You usually won't want UUIDv1 or UUIDv6.

-UUID version 4 is generated using random or pseudo-random numbers.
+UUIDv4 is generated using random or pseudo-random numbers.
 It's suitable for scenarios where uniqueness is more critical than time-based ordering.
+This is a good default choice.

-UUID versions 3 and 5 involve hashing a namespace identifier and a name to create a UUID.
+UUIDv3 and UUIDv5 involve hashing a namespace identifier and a name to create a UUID.
 The namespace provides a way to avoid collisions between different sets of names.

 The probability of generating the same UUID is extremely low, especially for version 4 UUIDs that use random numbers.
 However, it's not impossible, and precautions should be taken in critical applications.
 For instance, with UUID version 4, the chance of generating a duplicate is about 1 in 5.3x10^36.